BRUS1NATOR/Unity2D-RogueLikeShooter/README.md

 # RogueLike
 RogueLike shooter on Unity

-Be aware, this is an old project for unity 2018.1 that ported to unity 2019.3, something may not work.\n So comments are in russian.
+Be aware, this is an old project for unity 2018.1 that ported to unity 2019.3, something may not work.
+So comments are in russian.
 So code may be stupid :)
 There is a very little documentation made with Doxygen in Russian, search for index.html in Documentation folder.